vox-machina/itstore/README.md

 Run the project's tests:

-For now you will need to create a directory in your home folder:
+TODO: For now you will need to create a directory in your home folder:

 ```bash
 $ mkdir -p $HOME/.voxmachina/itstore/test/data/posts